 My name is Megan.
 I have lived in Georgia all my life.
 I am a child of divorce, but that story isn’t a negative one.
 I have a younger sister, Melanie.
 She currently lives in Florida.
 My mother is German and my father is American.
 Both of my parents have remarried to other people.

 I’ve always been quite introverted and I’m okay with that.
 I don’t enjoy large crowds or areas where an exit is not easily found.
 I enjoy an early bedtime and I’m an early riser as well.

-Anxiety and depression run in my family, so I’m not surprised at how things unfolded for me.
+Anxiety and depression run in my family, so I’m not surprised at how things have unfolded for me.
 Honestly, though, it hasn’t kept me from doing much.
-I live away from my parents, I have always been able to hold a job, I have driven long distances, I’ve gone on camping trips and other out-of-town adventures with friends, I studied abroad in Germany for 6 months, and of course, I did 11 months with Americorps NCCC.
+I live independently, I have always been able to hold a job, I have driven long distances, I’ve gone on camping trips and other out-of-town adventures with friends, I studied abroad in Germany for 6 months, and of course, I did 11 months with Americorps NCCC.
 So, you see, it’s very possible to live a full life even with PD and GAD.

 So, what am I doing with my life right now?
-I live in Atlanta with 2 roommates (and one of their dogs).
+I live in Atlanta, GA with my girlfriend.
 I am finishing up my bachelor’s degree in Managerial Sciences.
 I hope to graduate in 1-2 years- I’m not in a rush.
 I work full time at a small book distribution company in Decatur, GA.
 In my free time, I like to bake cookies and write.

 Thank you for visiting!